MikeSWang/Triumvirate/docs/source/background.rst

-* both modules mentioned above include the local plane-parallel estimator for a pair of survey-like data and random catalogues, and the global plane-parallel estimator for a cubic-box simulation, as in e.g. eq.
+* both modules mentioned above include the local plane-parallel estimator for a pair of survey-like data and random catalogues, and the global plane-parallel estimator for a simulation-like catalogue in a cuboid box, as in e.g. eq.
 (52) of :cite:t:`Sugiyama:2019`;

 * both modules mentioned above can measure the configuration-space window function multipoles, which are used to convolve theoretical models derived